CRG Research Report

 (only available on the 12-bolt at the time of the switch), or if there was

 recognition that both components were needed.
-Regardless, just as with the
+Regardless, use of the 4P code on the

-SS version of the 4P code, use of the code on the Fisher bodies led the
+SS version of the 4P code, and also with the L30/M20 version where the code led

-Introduction of the 4P code to L30/M20 is believed to have started in the
+Introduction of the 4P code to L30/M20 bodies is believed to have started in the time

 (except for the 1967 optional ratio positraction exception, a separate